The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Introduction

-Systems like \eqref{eq:quasi:u} (quite often with a non-vanishing source term) arise naturally in several contexts as a model of \emph{diffusion} in a multicomponent setting.
-The choice of a diagonal diffusion tensor $A$ (that is $A_{ij}^{k\ell} = 0$ for $k\neq \ell$) corresponds to standard or \emph{isotropic} diffusion while non-diagonal diffusion tensor corresponds to \emph{anisotropic} diffusion.
-The latter case can be preferred when the quantities at stake evolve in a highly heteregeneous environnement in which the brownian motion from which \eqref{eq:quasi:u} originates is not completely symmetric in all directions.
-These types of models do exist (see for instance \cite{chen_perthame} or \cite{hillen}) but their use is rather limited in comparison with the isotropic case.
-For this reason and because this work originates from questions arising in population dynamics (see the SKT model below) we have chosen to focus here only on systems of the form \eqref{eq:PtNL}, that is exactly the case of isotropic diffusion.
-This class of systems already contains a large number of models, the mathematical analysis of which is highly non-trivial.
-This includes renowned cases of models describing chemical concentrations, cell density, gaz mixtures or population densities.
-For a nice description of those varieties of models, we refer to \cite[Chapter 4]{ansgar}.
-All those systems, originally introduced in a modelling purpose, offered to the mathematical community genuine and challenging questions about their behavior, be it existence and uniqueness of solution, blow-up or long-time behavior.
 A common feature shared by those models is their \emph{cross-diffusion} aspect: even though the diffusion operator used on each component is \emph{isotropic}, several components of the system undergo the influence of other components on the \emph{intensity} of its diffusion.
 It is a remarkable fact that even if the environnement in which the components evolve is completely isotropic, the sole mutual influence on the intensity of their diffusion can lead to asymmetric patterns.
 A spectaculary instance of this phenomenon is observable in the SKT (for Shigesada, Kawaski and Teramoto) model introduced in \cite{skt}.
 In this cross-diffusion system (which falls into the scope of \eqref{eq:PtNL}), even though the diffusion is isotropic, stable segregation steady states are possible corresponding to cases in which each of the species shares out the available space, in some sense.
 The SKT model and its generalizations are iconic examples of the possible use of Amann's theory.
 If global weak solutions are known to exist thanks to the (rather lately discovered) entropy structure for those systems (see \cite{chen_jun,dlmt} and the references therein), as far as our knowledge goes the only way to build (local) strong solutions is to rely on Amann's theory (as noticed by Amann himself in \cite{amann}).
 From this step, a considerable amount of attempts to prove the existence of \emph{global} strong solutions to the SKT system (or its variants) emerged (see \cite{HNP,GMT} and the references therein for the most recent improvements).
 In all those works, Amann's theory is used as a black box and the quest is reduced to the denial of the blow-up criterion which holds in case of finite lifetime, as established by Amann.